-RxArt is collaborating with Ryan McGinness on a site-specific project at the Children’s Hospital of The King’s Daughters (CHKD) in Virginia Beach, Virginia.
-McGinness has created an expansive installation for the new CHKD Landstown Health Center.
-Entitled Energy, McGinness’s sprawling site-specific mural – 100 ft wide by 12 ft high! – will crown the atrium, greeting over 460,000 young patients along with their families, visitors and hospital staff annually.
+RxArt has collaborated with Ryan McGinness on a site-specific installation at the Children’s Hospital of The King’s Daughters (CHKD) in Virginia Beach, Virginia.
+McGinness has created an expansive mural for the new CHKD Landstown Health Center.
+Entitled Energy, McGinness’s sprawling site-specific mural – 100 ft wide by 12 ft high! – crowns the atrium, greeting over 460,000 young patients along with their families, visitors and hospital staff.

 Energy is an extensive constellation of vibrantly colored arabesque forms of all sizes, which the artist has referred to as ‘event horizons:’ meditative portals that pull the viewer into an infinite world of energetic color.
 There is a true pulse to the work.
 It embodies its title, as it will breathe life and inspiration into its surroundings within the Health Center’s main entrance.

 Ryan McGinness is an American artist, living and working in New York, NY.
 He grew up in the surf and skate culture of Virginia Beach, VA, and then studied at Carnegie Mellon University in Pittsburgh, PA as an Andrew Carnegie Scholar.
 During college, he interned at the Andy Warhol Museum as a curatorial assistant.
 His work is included in the collections of the Museum of Modern Art, The Metropolitan Museum of Art, Virginia Museum of Fine Arts, Museum of Contemporary Art San Diego, Cincinnati Art Museum, among others.

 RxArt’s Project at CHKD with the artist will be his largest commission in Virginia since the Virginia Museum of Fine Arts commissioned “Art History is Not Linear,” 2010, a 16-panel painting inspired by their collection.